News + People

 Deliver excellent work

 Dual Language Instructional Specialist Rocio Evans has an undeniably positive presence.
-When she walks into a room, her national confidence, inviting smile and effortless strands of Spanglish put you at ease.
+When she walks into a room, her national confidence, inviting smile, and effortless strands of Spanglish put you at ease.

 Sometimes, this involved giving a tour of her school during an intersession and explaining school culture.
 Other times it meant providing smartboard training and sharing lesson plans.
-Rocio continued to assist other teachers, even those at other dual language program schools.
+Rocio continued to assist other ambassadors, even those at other dual language program schools.
 She loved getting the chance to help those who were in a setting she knew all too well: new job, new city, new country, new culture, new life.

-Applying experience to support teachers
+Applying experience to support ambassadors

-In these ways and countless others, Participate employees deliver excellent work.
+In these ways and countless others, Participate Learning employees deliver excellent work.
 Stay tuned for more ways in which we exemplify our values in and around the workplace!
 Up next, “Part 3: Seek and share feedback.”